argschwind/R_Gviz_locus_plot_tutorial/README.md

 ```

 To execude the code, navigate to the cloned tutorial folder via `cd` or `setwd` in R, and you should
-be able to execute the code in `slides.Rmd`.
+be able to execute the code in `tutorial.Rmd`.

 ## Further reading